Readium Web

 Goals of Readium Web

-A Web app based on Readium Web does not process an EPUB file, but a Readium Web Publication.
-A Web Publication can be fetched from a simple http server exposing static files, but it is usually using the power of a publication server, a.k.a streamer (see Readium Architecture) .
+The client part does not process EPUB files, but Readium Web Publications.
+A Web Publication can be fetched from an HTTP server exposing static files, but it usually uses the power of the publication server, which can transform EPUB files to Web Publications on the fly, and inject Readium CSS in Web Publications when needed.

 History

-• Webpub-viewer has been developed by Jiminy Panoz (Jellybooks) from the prototype and released on the EDRLab Github; sources are here and are released under a BSD-type license.
+• Webpub-viewer was developed by Jiminy Panoz (Jellybooks) from the prototype in 2018, and released on the EDRLab Github under a BSD-type license; sources are here.

 Readium Mobile